felixgrewe/linux_cookbook/install_maker.md

 **Quick and dirty installation (not full BioPerl package)**

+ 1. Use the conda installation by conda install -c bioconda perl-bioperl
- 1. Download and unpack the most recent BioPerl package to a directory of your choice, or use Git to access the most current version of BioPerl.
+ 2. Or Download and unpack the most recent BioPerl package to a directory of your choice, or use Git to access the most current version of BioPerl.
 See http://www.bioperl.org for details on how to download using Git.
 You will then need to set PERL5LIB in your .bash_profile to the location of bioperl (i.e. export PERL5LIB="/usr/local/bioperl-live:$PERL5LIB").

 **Full BioPerl instalation via CPAN (soduer)**